Fellow-Consulting-AG/docapp-docs/docs/en/docbits/export/create-a-infor-ion-api-file.md

 1. Log in to InforOS with an admin user and navigate to the **Infor ION API** screen.
 Click on **Authorized Apps** and then on the `+` button.

 ![Infor ION API Step 1](/_images/docbits/Export to Infor/How to get ION API file/image_1_ion_api.png)
+![Infor ION API Step 2](/_images/docbits/Export to Infor/How to get ION API file/image_2_authorized_apps.png)
 2. Enter a meaningful name and description for your app, such as 'Doc2Export'.
-Choose `Backend Service` and click on the disk icon to save.
+Select `Backend Service` and click on the disk icon to save.

-![Infor ION API Step 2](/_images/docbits/Export to Infor/How to get ION API file/image_2_authorized_apps.png)
+![Infor ION API Step 3](/_images/docbits/Export to Infor/How to get ION API file/image_3_idm_capture.png)
 3. Once the entries are saved, click the button **Download Credentials**.

-![Infor ION API Step 3](/_images/docbits/Export to Infor/How to get ION API file/image_3_idm_capture.png)
 4. Switch on `Create Service Account` and enter the service user name into the box.

 ![Infor ION API Step 4](/_images/docbits/Export to Infor/How to get ION API file/image_4_download_credentials.png)